bdzwillo/ssh2proxy/README.md

    For this reason it is necessary to use a different authentication like 'hostbased' for the Backend-Connection at this place.
-   (see the example for hostbased configuration in a later section)
+   (see the example for hostbased configuration below)

 9) For sshkeys without passphrase the protocol is slightly different.
    In this case already the first USERAUTH-request from the sshclient includes a signed sshkey.
-The sshproxy will pass this sshkey without signature on the sshserver and then coninues as in point (8).
+The sshproxy will pass this sshkey without signature on to the sshserver and then continues at point (8).

 ssh2 states for public key authentication
 -----------------------------------------